 If you are interested in having me present at your venue, or just want more information, I encourage you to email me.

-I love teaching and speaking, and have taught full courses on "The Visual Linguistics of Comics" and "Cognition of Comics" at Tufts University and UC San Diego.
-Beyond the presentations described above, I am also prepared to teach classes ranging from day long workshops to week-long intensives.
+I love teaching and speaking, and have taught courses on visual language for many years.
+I am also prepared to teach classes ranging from day long workshops to week-long intensives.

-Due to their scope and my teaching responsibilities as a professor at Tilburg University, my availability for these types of events is limited.
-I am most able to teach these types of seminars and courses in the summer months.
+Due to their scope and my teaching responsibilities as a professor at Tilburg University, my availability for extensive workshops is limited.
+However, I am always enthusiastic about doing them.
 Please email me if an event like this interests you.

 Here are some of the topics that my presentations often cover.
 I usually tailor the topic and presentation to the audience, and, pending on my comfortability with the subject, I am willing to take requests.
 Most likely, my lectures blend several of these: